A Brief History of Grayslake

 Some countries in our world today struggle with election fraud and subsequent rioting where people lose their lives; in other

 China recently relaxed its one-child policy.
 When I say relaxed I mean this, Chinese citizens who were born as an only child are now allowed to have two children without having to pay a hefty fine.
 But only those citizens.

 These are a few of the many the blessings of being American.

 America has changed over time, as we hope other countries will, too.
 Our history books also speak of our injustices – to Native Americans, to African Americans, to women, and so on.
-America has changed as its people have asked for it to.
-But we have that right and the time to process and develop because of those who have fought for our freedoms, both then, and even now.
+America has changed as its people have asked for it

 In 1863, five years before Logan's order establishing Decoration Day, President Lincoln gave his famous Gettysburg Address at a civil war battle site.

 Lincoln spoke of dedicating a portion of the Gettysburg

 He said - "It is rather for us to be here dedicated to the great task remaining here before us, that we here highly resolve that these dead shall not have died in vain…and that the government of the people, by the people, for the people, shall not perish from the earth."

 Today we remember the one and a quarter million Army Soldiers, Navy Sailors, Air Force Airmen, Marines, and Coast Guardsmen who died in service to our country, to protect the government of the people, by the people, and for the people and to ensure it lives on for future generations.

 To any and all Gold Star Families and those who have lost a loved one on active duty, thank you for loving a patriot and for sharing them with your country.
 We are honored by their belief in America and return that honor by remembering them here today.
 May God bless and watch over our troops, and may God bless America.